 Daniel Blaess, Ph.D. and

-5th & Olive Psychologists also includes several Registered Psychological Assistants.
+Metro Psychological also includes two Registered Psychological Assistants.
 Psychological Assistants are typically advanced in their clinical training, but not yet fully licensed and able to practice independently.
 These clinicians work under the supervision of Dr. Blaess, and function as employees of Daniel Blaess, Ph.D., Psychologist, Inc. Accordingly, the psychological assistant can provide services that may be covered by insurances, including MediCare, Medi-Medi, Tricare, some private insurances.
 Dr. Blaess, as well as the Registered Psychological Assistants, offer reduced fee services based on financial need.

 I specialize in individual and couples psychotherapy.
 I have extensive training beyond my doctorate, including training in adult psychoanalysis.
 I am particularly interested in the treatment of depression and anxiety, relationship problems, and personality issues.